Recession Proofing Your Legal Practice

 What does Recession Look Like for Legal Practices?

-Some firms thrive during a recession having built practices in areas that boom in desperate economic times.
+Some law firms thrive during a recession having built legal practices in areas that boom in desperate economic times.
 Lawyers that focus on foreclosures, bankruptcy laws, and litigation practices do well in these desperate times.
-However, a recession can be bad for lawyers in other practice areas.
+However, a recession can be bad for lawyers in other legal practice areas.

 Read Also – Coronavirus Act 2020 (United Kingdom)

 How to Recession-Proof Your Legal Practice?

 Do a SWOT Analysis of Your Legal Practice